A Thorough Hurricane Prep Checklist

 30. Before the storm, unplug all electronics.
 There will be power surges during and after the storm.

 31. Gas up your car and have a spare gas container for your generator or your car when you run out.

 32. If you can, take a video of your house and contents….walk room to room–open cabinets/drawers and closets.
 This will help if you need to make a claim later.
 It will show proof of items and help you list all the items (help your memory, so you don’t forget anything)…Highly recommend!!!

-33. If you have time, clear branches near power lines, after the storm units respond to the most dire situations first before repairing power.
-Don’t be that neighbor that causes a power outage on your street because you didn’t trim your trees!
+33. If you have time, clear branches near power lines after the storm units respond to the direst situations first before repairing power.
+Don’t be that neighbour that causes a power outage on your street because you didn’t trim your trees!

-If you are going to stay and face power outages, having a generator & A/C in window unit combo is a lifesaver.
-It helped us with getting to sleep at night after loosing power from Hurricane Irma.
+If you are going to stay and face power outages, having a generator & A/C in a window unit combo is a lifesaver.
+It helped us with getting to sleep at night after losing power from Hurricane Irma.
 Don’t forget extension cords.

 Stay Safe everyone!

 Have a tip to add?
 Let us know, send us your tips to email@example.com.
 Stay up to date at Hurricanes.gov